AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 ### Blended models
 Take some of the training data to build the models and cross pollinate the data so that we build a blended model.
-It would be interesting to see how well the model preforms for the specific model.
+It would be interesting to see how well the model preforms for the specific data set.

 ## Speech and Gaze paper
 From the speech and gaze paper I probably would want to leverage what they have done but dive deep into a different direction